-Applied computer science is the study of both theoretical and applied computing.
-Like computer science, applied computer science focuses on technical computing concepts.
-It also focuses on development of skills in organizational leadership and business strategy.
-That means graduates of applied computer science programs are well-rounded and have the hands-on technical skills needed to do a variety of IT jobs.
-They also have a broad understanding of an IT department and how it interacts with the rest of the organization, and because of this, they can easily fill a leadership role on a team.
+Applied computing is the study of both theoretical and applied computer science.
+Considered the intersection of information technology, computer science, and business, applied computing focuses on technical computing concepts and the development of skills in organizational leadership and business strategy.
+As a result, applied computing graduates are well-rounded with the hands-on technical skills needed to do a variety of IT jobs.

 - Current programming languages and technology